-Saving is a step to building a stronger future – whether you’re starting a college fund, saving for retirement or building an emergency fund.
-The troubling reality, according to bankrate.com, is: about half of U.S. adults are save 5% or less of their incomes; nearly 1 in 5 don't save anything at all; and just 14% save the recommended amount of 15% or more.
+Saving is a step to building a stronger future—whether you’re starting a college fund, saving for retirement or building an emergency fund.
+The troubling reality, according to bankrate.com, is: only 39 percent surveyed would be able to cover a $1,000 emergency using their savings.

 Two Steps to Savings Success